What is a District Heating System?

 How will the hot water be piped to my home?

-An individual supply connection will be required in the same way that gas, water, electricity and sewerage is supplied at the moment.
+An individual supply connection will be required in the same way that gas, water, electricity, and sewerage is supplied now.

 I have a Combi boiler installed at the moment.
 Will it require to be removed?

-In most cases the existing boiler will be removed primarily for space saving reasons but it can be retained.
+In most cases the existing boiler would be removed primarily for space-saving reasons, but it could be retained.
+Government policy is designed to do away with individual fossil fuel appliances like combi boilers.

 What is used instead of my existing boiler?